kitschpatrol/yanki-obsidian/README.md

 > [!WARNING]
 >
-> The Automatic sync option has been moved to the "Advanced settings" area as of Yanki Obsidian version 1.6.0.
+> The Automatic sync option has been moved to the "Advanced settings" area as of Yanki version 1.6.0.
 >
 > A simple slip-up in the plugin settings or when moving notes between folders can result in loss of review stats or card history in Anki.